openedx/edx-documentation/en_us/shared/set_up_course/scheduling_course.rst

 .. note::
   You can set a different advertised start date for your course.
 You might want to do this if there is uncertainty about the exact start date.
-For example, you could advertise the start date as Spring 2015.
+For example, you could advertise the start date as "Coming Soon".
 For more information, see :ref:`Advertise a Different Start Date`.

 ============================